 For issues impacting the analysis of this data, please see introduction & notes below.

-MPCSD’s operating budget is approximately $47.5 million.
-The District employees about 363 employees (331 full time equivalency) and operates five campuses.
-Funding from local property tax, parcel taxes, and the Menlo Park-Atherton Education Foundation is approximately $41 million, making MPCSD truly a community-funded district.
+MPCSD’s operating budget is approximately $62 million 2021-22.
+The District employs about 400 staff and operates five campuses.
+Funding from local property taxes, parcel taxes, Menlo Park-Atherton Education Foundation and other local donations is approximately $53.6 million, making MPCSD truly a community-funded district.
 Very little funding is received from State and Federal sources.

 Enrollment Growth and Historical Trends